mohdaltaf145/myChatapp/README.md

 ## Introduction

-I created a full Realtime Chat Application. used React on the front end, NodeJS on the back end and used stream Api for chats
+I created a full Realtime Chat Application With Direct and Group Chats, emojis & Reactions, Built-in Gif support, the ability to edit & delete messages, specialized commands, and much more, this fully responsive Medical Pager. used React on the front end, NodeJS on the back end and used Stream Api for chats and authetication

 Setup: